c0deek/ticTacToe/README.md

 # ticTacToe

-Basic tic-tac-toe game using python
+Simple CLI tic-tac-toe game using python.

+Download/cloan the repository and execute the **mains.py** file